thern743/DTDL-Editor/README.md

 * Basic model simulation features

 ## Known Issues
+* There are several known issues related to importing models
 * Component and Relationship references are limited
 * Some issues when nesting complex schema types
 * No inline validation before submitting to validation API